Vienna, Virginia: American Civil War

 The First Baptist Church of Vienna was founded in 1867, and the original church structure was built using Union Army barracks lumber obtained through the Freedmen's Bureau.
 This church building was also the town's first black public school.
 The first white public school was built in 1872.

+20th century

-A permanent black elementary school was built, which was later named for its long-time principal, Louise Archer.
-Fairfax County Schools were completely desegregated by the Fall of 1965.
+A permanent black elementary school was built, and was later named for its long-time principal, Louise Archer.
+In fall 1965, Fairfax County Public Schools were completely desegregated.